google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 ### Taking screenshots {: #screenshots }

-To capture the screenshot of a page, use the `--screenshot` flag:
+To capture a screenshot of a page, use the `--screenshot` flag:

     chrome --headless --screenshot https://www.chromestatus.com/